macbuse/macbuse.github.io/PROG/life.md

 ## Why these rules ?

-Because I was thinking about death:
+Because I was thinking about death/life:

 - All other live cells die in the next generation.
     ```